About

 2024

 Feb.
-2024: Co-presenter, “Bringing Black Activism of the 1800s to Digital Life: Digital Scholarship, Collective Actin, and Community Engagment,” Penn State Hershey College of Medicine
+2024: Co-presenter, “Bringing Black Activism of the 1800s to Digital Life: Digital Scholarship, Collective Action, and Community Engagement,” Penn State Hershey College of Medicine

 2023